(Translations: English • 日本語)

 I used to not know this, and I therefore struggled with learning kanji.
 When learning a single kanji character, you generally have to learn

 This character is composed of 2 radicals: 言 and 義.
 Knowing the radicals helps with every aspect of a kanji:

 Now, some kanji are pictograms, which means they kind of look like a picture:

-But actually very many kanji, like 議, are phono-semantic compounds.
+But actually most kanji, like 議, are phono-semantic compounds.
 This means they're composed of 2 radicals, one of which gives a hint to the meaning and the other a hint to the reading.

 Bottom line: learn radicals.
 There's an article about it.

 Japanese language news about current events.
 Pretty short articles.
 Good for reading practice.
-You can also listen to some of the articles and toggle the reading hints for kanji for more practice.
+You can also listen to some of the articles and toggle off the reading hints ("furigana") for more practice.

 It's good to have a mix of channels focused on Japanese education, and channels which just happen to be in Japanese.
 The education ones teach specifically about different grammar points, wheras the non-education focused ones often have a faster and more realistic rate of speech, as well as more spoken colloquialisms.